Alecky3/TRUS_SEAL/README.md

   `dotnet ef database update`
  6. Run the Application
   ` dotnet run`
+# This for when you need to configure from scratch, otherwise skip to the end
 # Configure Tailwind & flowbite (a tailwind component library)

 # Preliguisite